Updated July 3, 2023

 PL/SQL is very similar to SQL.
 It stands for Procedural Language extension to Structured Query Language.
-It is very helpful in querying any kind of data in the table and also updating that data.
-PL/SQL is introduced for PL/SQL block structure and helps in proper development.
-It also provides variables which help in declaring, naming and assigning different variables.
-Let us have a look at all different commands that are present in PL/SQL.
+It is very helpful in querying any data in the table and updating it.
+PL/SQL is introduced for PL/SQL block structure and helps develop properly.
+It also provides variables that enable declare, name, and assign different variables.
+Let us have a look at all other commands that are present in PL/SQL.

 Basic PL/SQL Commands

 1. PL/SQL Block Structure: The block structure has four types of code block sections.
-These will be header, declaration, executable and exceptions.
-The code block is terminated by End Keyword.
-The code should be written in Begin and End keywords.
+These will be header, declaration, executable, and exceptions.
+The end Keyword terminates the code block.
+You should write the code within the Begin and End keywords.

 2. Comments: Comments can be added at any time.
-These can be notes or piece of information in the code which need to be referred to in the future.
-It can be represented by ‘—‘ for a line or a block of comments can be represented by ‘/* */’.
+These notes or information in the code need to be referred to in the future.
+It can be represented by ‘—’ for a line, or a block of comments can be represented by ‘/* */’.

 3. Defining Variables: Variables can be defined in the declaration section of a program.
 The syntax to define a variable is variable_name datatype;

-It is treated as a variable definition similar to other statements.
+It treats it as a variable definition similar to other statements.
 It should have a name and a datatype.
 These are mandatory.

-4. Constraint definitions- Constraints can be applied on variables which are defined in any code block.
-A constraint can be called as a condition that is to be applied to a particular variable.
+4. Constraint definitions- Constraints can be applied to variables defined in any code block.
+A constraint can call for a condition to apply to a particular variable.
 The commonly used constraints are constant and not null.
-Constant is used to make sure that value does not change after a value is initially passed.
-Not null makes sure that variable has a value always.
-If any value is attempting to assign a null value then an error will occur.
+The constant ensures that the value does not change after initially passing it.
+Not null makes sure that the variable has a value always.
+If any value attempts to assign a null value, an error will occur.
 Other constraints include unique, check, primary key, foreign key, etc.

-The keyword set helps in updating the value of a column with the specified value.
-The where clause mentioned in optional and if it is not specified the value will be updated for the entire column.
+The keyword set helps update a column’s value with the specified value.
+The where clause is optional; if it is not specified, the value will update for the entire column.

 9. Handling exceptions: This PL/SQL command can be used to detect error conditions.
-It handles the errors in a smart way and also enables the user to give suitable user-defined messages.
+It smartly handles errors and enables users to give suitable user-defined messages.

 Intermediate PL/SQL Commands

-1. Currval and Nextval: A sequence is used to generate sequential numbers.
+1. Currval and Nextval: A sequence generates sequential numbers.
 An initial value can be specified.
-This value can be incremented.
-The currval function helps the user to get the current value of the variable.
-The nextval function increments this sequence and returns the value that is stored.
+You can increment this value.
+The currval function helps the user get the variable’s current value.
+The nextval function increments the sequence and returns the stored value.

-2. Rowid: This function returns the rowid or binary address of a row in any database table.
-This rowid can be stored in a readable format.
-In addition to this if a user wants to fetch any physical rowid into a variable you can use ROWIDTOCHAR which will convert the binary value to a character string.
+2. Rowid: This function returns a row’s rowid or binary address in any database table.
+You can store this rowid in a readable format.
+In addition, if a user wants to fetch any physical rowid into a variable, you can use ROWIDTOCHAR, which will convert the binary value to a character string.

-3. Rownum: The rownum returns a number which indicates the order in which a row may get selected from a table.
+3. Rownum: The rownum returns a number indicating the order in which a row may be selected from a table.

-- The first row that is selected it has the rownum set to
+- The first selected row has the rownum set to.

-- The second row likewise is set to rownum
+- Likewise, the second row is also set to rownum.

-- This function can be used in queries to retrieve data and can also be used in update statements.
+- You can use this function in queries to retrieve data and update statements.

-4. Comparison operators: These functions help for comparing expressions and yield values like True, false or null.
-These operators include Between, exists, in, is null and like operators.
+4. Comparison operators: These functions help compare expressions and yield values like True, False or null.
+These operators include Between, exists, in, is null, and like operators.

-5. Set Operator: This operator is used when the results require that two queries are combined.
+5. Set Operator: This operator is used when the results require combining two queries.
 Intersect operator checks for distinct values from both queries, while Union returns all distinct rows selected by either of the queries.
-Union all returns all rows that are selected by the queries, including all duplicates.
+Union returns all rows selected by the queries, including all duplicates.

 6. %ISOPEN: This closes the SQL cursor automatically after executing the associated SQL statement.

-7. Taking input from the user: User can take input from the user by making use of & an operator.
-This input can be taken and stored in a variable.
+7. Taking input from the user: The user can take input by using & an operator.
+You can take this input and store it in a variable.

 8. Index-By table: An index by the table is a set of key-value pairs.
-All keys must be unique and can be used to locate the corresponding value.
-This key can be either an integer or string.
+All keys must be unique, and they can locate the corresponding value.
+This key can be either an integer or a string.

 9. Calling a Function: A function can be created to perform a defined task and return the results when the statement is executed.

-10. %ROWCOUNT: This PL/SQL command helps in yielding the number of rows that are affected by an insert, update or delete statement.
+10. %ROWCOUNT: This PL/SQL command helps yield the number of rows affected by an insert, update, or delete statement.

 Advanced PL/SQL Commands

-1. Procedures: Whenever a user wants to accept the input from the user then the procedure can be used.
-These parameters can be defined along with different subprograms.
-These are IN, OUT and IN OUT parameters.
+1. Procedures: Whenever a user wants to accept input from the user, then the procedure can be used.
+You can define these parameters along with different subprograms.
+These are IN, OUT, and IN OUT parameters.
 The IN parameter takes the input for subprograms.
-OUT parameter is used for getting output from the subprograms.
+You use the OUT parameter to get output from the subprograms.
 IN OUT can take both inputs and give outputs.

 2. Cursors: Cursors control the context area through a cursor.
-It has the ability to hold the rows that are returned by any SQL statement.
-This set of rows are known as the active set.
+It can hold the rows that any SQL statement returns.
+We refer to this set of rows as the active set.

-1. Not Null constraint can be used with only a column.
+1. You can only use the Not Null constraint with a column.

 2. SYSDATE returns the current date.

-3. Values specified in ‘between’ clause are inclusive of those values.
+3. Values specified in the ‘between’ clause include those values.

 5. Only stored functions are callable and not stored procedures.

 PL/SQL commands are one of the oldest and most used languages to retrieve data from a database.
-It provides all ways for getting data, storing it and manipulating it.
+It provides all ways to get, store, and manipulate data.
 With all these different functions managing the data is very easy.